 The East Bay is turned on to the taste, value and sustainability of regional food.
 With eight weekly markets in our backyard, we're in the perfect spot to support the farming community and eat locally grown produce.

 At the beginning of the 20th century, Walnut Creek was already poised as a Bay Area destination.
-The 1891 arrival of Southern Pacific Railroad allowed passengers to travel from San Francisco to Walnut Creek and replaced the horse and buggy as a means of transportation.
+The arrival of Southern Pacific Railroad meant passengers could travel from San Francisco to Walnut Creek at “lightning bolt” speed –2 hours and 45 minutes.

 Goodbye tire chalk and loose change.
 Parking meters are a whole lot smarter now.
 Thanks to new parking technology installed downtown that takes credit cards and limits parking at meters for up two hours.